 Situated an hour north of London, is an inconspicuous estate close to Bletchley train station.
 A mansion and grounds, that was pivotal in the modern era of information technology and cloaked in secrecy.
-The home of the code breakers in World War II has exceptional historical importance and is still relevant today.
+Bletchley Park is home of the code breakers in World War II, with its exceptional historical importance still relevant today.

 The Mansion and grounds were purchased in 1938 by the head of the secret intelligence service, in the event of war.
 On the train link between Oxford and Cambridge and only 50 miles from London, it was a prime location to attract academics that the secret service would hope to hire.
 Bletchley was to be the new home of the Government Code and Cypher School (GC&CS).

-One of the most notable residents of Bletchley was Alan Turing.
-Regarded as the father of modern-day computers, Turning was fundamental in developing a machine that was capable of replicating and breaking the Engima and Lorenz codes used by the enemy.
-Turing’s work during and after the war is regarded as the breakthrough into computer science.
+One of the most notable residents of Bletchley was Alan Turing, regarded as the father of modern-day computers.
+Turing was fundamental in developing a machine that was capable of replicating and breaking the Engima and Lorenz codes used by the enemy.
+Turing’s work during and after the war was the breakthrough in computer science.
 His post-war life and death are full of prejudice and tragedy, especially for someone who has done so much.

 Under the Secrets Act, most of what happened at Bletchley is a mystery, with many taking their secrets with them.
 We may never know the full extent of what happened and what was uncovered at Bletchley, but their hard work, patience and dedication saved many lives and secured the outcome of the war for the allies.